Skip to main content

 • 4.2.10.
 Documentation and Waiver of Signed Informed Consent [28 CFR 512.16(a)(12)]

 • 4.2.10.1.
 A PI who is a non-employee of the BoP, in addition to presenting the statement of informed consent to the subject, shall also obtain the subject’s signature on the statement of informed consent prior to initiating the research activity.
+The PI may not be required to obtain the signature if the PI can demonstrate that:

 • 4.2.10.1.1.
 The only link to the subject’s identity is the signed statement of informed consent, or